vgmstream/vgmstream/README.md

 Some of vgmstream's plugins support simple read-only tagging via external files.

 Tags are loaded from a text/M3U-like file named *!tags.m3u* in the song folder.
-You don't have to load your songs with that M3U though (but you can, for pre-made ordering), the file itself just 'looks' like an M3U.
+You don't have to load your songs with this M3U though, but you can (for pre-made order).
+The format is meant to be both a quick playlist and tags, but the tagfile itself just 'looks' like an M3U. you can load files manually or using other playlists and still get tags.

 Format is:
 ```